-What is the difference between Test Boosters and which is the best?
+What is the difference between Test Booster ingredients, and which is the best?

-Tribulus is an extract from a plant which has been grown and harvested for thousands of years in Mexico, South America and Asia.
+Tribulus is an extract from a plant which has been grown and harvested for thousands of years in Mexico, South America, and Asia.

 Due to this, many Tribulus products are marketed as sexual enhancers rather than testosterone boosters, as increased sex drive is an effect which a large number of users report.

-Avena Sativa also a plant extract, however one derived from common oats!
+Avena Sativa is also a plant extract, however one derived from common oats!
 Avena Sativa is said to free up bound testosterone in the blood rather than increase it.
 Freeing up Testosterone that is bound means there is more available for necessary receptors, which would have the same impact as increasing the actual level of hormone.
-Like Tribulus, there are few studies which verify this claim, however as the reported action is different to that of Tribulus, having them together would potentially increase effects - as both work by different mechanisms.
+Like Tribulus, there are few studies which verify this claim, however as the reported action is different to that of Tribulus, having them together would potentially increase effects - as work by different mechanisms.

 Fenugreek (a plant extract) has actually been proven in at least one study (by Richard Kreider, PhD, of Texas A&M University) to have effects on hormone levels.
-Fenugreek is commonly used as an Aramotase Inhibitor, which prevents the conversion of testosterone to estradoil.
+Fenugreek is commonly used as an Aromatase Inhibitor, which prevents the conversion of testosterone to estradiol.
 It is suggested by reducing the conversion of testosterone to estrogen, that the body will make more testosterone, and at least in the study conducted by Krieder, testosterone increased by over 6%, with free testosterone increasing by over 12%.

 These are not massive changes, but the fact they are statistically significant and verified is worth noting.

-It one study, researchers dosed subjects with just over 3g of D Aspartic Acid per day which saw testosterone levels increase by 40% in just 12 days, while leutinising hormone also rose by 33%.
+It one study, researchers dosed subjects with just over 3g of D Aspartic Acid per day which saw testosterone levels increase by 40% in just 12 days, while luteinising hormone also rose by 33%.

 With so much information out there and very little verification it is hard to offer advice.

-We have absolutely no doubts that many people claim to get great results from our Tribulus and Test Booster Products (which is a combination of Tribulus, Avena Sativa and Fenugreek) and as far as herbal extracts go, we believe ours are great quality.
+We have absolutely no doubts that many people claim to get impressive results from our Tribulus and Test Booster Products (which is a combination of Tribulus, Avena Sativa and Fenugreek) and as far as herbal extracts go, we believe ours are excellent quality.
 The issue in many cases though, is while effects which many people associate with increases in testosterone are there (oily skin, increased sex drive, aggression etc), it does not necessarily mean that testosterone levels have been increased (which is why there is little data to prove this).

-We would therefore recommend people first use D Aspartic Acid as their primary test booster, and if you are looking to take Tribulus, consider taking it in combination (such as our Test Booster Combo) due to the mutli mechanisms of action and the fact Fenugreek has at least been somewhat verified.
+We would therefore recommend people first use D Aspartic Acid as their primary test booster, and if you are looking to take Tribulus, consider taking it in combination (such as our Test Max) due to the mutli mechanisms of action and the fact Fenugreek has at least been somewhat verified.